Railway Accounts Department Examinations

 • M F C - MULTI FUNCTIONAL COMPLEX:

-• Apart from development of vacant Railway land on commercial lines, Railways planned to utilise AIR SPACE over Railway Assets such as Railway Stations for generation of Non-tariff Revenue.
+• Apart from development of vacant Railway land on commercial lines, Railways planned to utilize AIR SPACE over Railway Assets such as Railway Stations for generation of Non-tariff Revenue.

 • MFC's will provide facilities like Shopping, Food stalls/Restaurants, Book stalls, PCO Booths, ATMs, Budget Hotels, Parking spaces etc at Railway stations.